Benesh Movement Notation

-Benesh Movement Notation (BMN), also known as Benesh notation or choreology, is a dance notation system used to document dance and other types of human movement.
+Benesh Movement Notation (BMN), also known as Benesh notation or choreology, is the literacy of body language, it is a dance and movement notation system used to document dance and other types of human movement.
 Invented by Joan and Rudolf Benesh in the late 1940s, the system uses abstract symbols based on figurative representations of the human body.
 It is used in choreography and physical therapy, and by the Royal Academy of Dance to teach ballet.

-Benesh notation is recorded on a five line staff from left to right, with vertical bar lines to mark the passage of time.
-Because of its similarity to modern staff music notation, Benesh notation can be displayed alongside (typically below) and in synchronization with musical accompaniment.
+Benesh notation is recorded on a five-line staff from left to right, with vertical bar lines to mark the passage of time.
+Because of its similarity to modern staff music notation, Benesh notation can be displayed alongside (typically below) and in synchronisation with musical accompaniment.

 History

 Benesh Movement Notation was created by Joan Benesh and her husband Rudolph Benesh.
 In 1955, Rudolf Benesh publicly introduced Benesh notation as an "aesthetic and scientific study of all forms of human movement by movement notation".
 In 1997, the Benesh Institute (an organisation focused on Benesh notation) merged with the Royal Academy of Dance.